corejola/Node_MySQL/README.md

 3. Once an action is completed, bamazoneManager.js will prompt the user if they have finished.
     * If finished, bamazonManager.js will exit.
     * If more actions are required, main menu will launch.

+#
+## How to Use bamazon Supervisor
+1. run `node bamazonSupervisor.js`
+2. BamazonSupervisor will connect to the `bamazondb`

 ## Node Packages used: